Guadalupe, Arizona: Government

-Federal Representation
+Federal representation

 Guadalupe is in Arizona's 3rd congressional district, served by Representative Yassamin Ansari.

-State Representation
+State representation

 It is also in Arizona's 27th State Legislative District, served by Representatives Reginald Bolding Jr. and Diego Rodriguez, and by Senator Rebecca Ríos.
 All four of the aforementioned officials are Democrats.

-Local Representation
+Local representation

 The Town operates under a council-manager government.
 The Mayor, Vice Mayor, and five Council members all serve four year terms.

 Law enforcement services are provided by the Maricopa County Sheriff's Office.
 Fire services were previously provided by the Guadalupe Fire Department.
 In August 2025, the Town Council voted to sign an Intergovernmental Agreement with Arizona Fire and Medical Authority to provide fire and emergency services for the town and replace the Guadalupe Fire Department starting October 2025.

 Healthcare

-The public hospital system, Valleywise Health (formerly Maricopa Integrated Health System), operates Valleywise Community Health Center – Guadalupe.
-Its sole hospital, Valleywise Health Medical Center, is in Phoenix.
+The county public hospital system, Valleywise Health (formerly Maricopa Integrated Health System), operates Valleywise Community Health Center – Guadalupe.
+There are several hospitals near Guadalupe, including HonorHealth Tempe Medical Center near Arizona State University, Banner Desert Medical Center in Mesa, and Valleywise Health Medical Center in Phoenix.

 Demographics

+Racial and ethnic composition

+Guadalupe town, Arizona – Racial composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.